flutter/website/src/development/ui/advanced/typography.md

    checkbox, and move the slider to 10+.
 1. Select a font, such as **Roboto** to open up its details page.
-1. Roboto has 12 styles, and each style is previewed on its details page, along with its name.
+1. Roboto has 12 styles, and each style is previewed on its details page, along with the name of that variation.
 1. In real time, you can move the pixel slider to preview the font at different pixel sizes.
 1. Select the **Type tester** tab to see the supported styles for